This Crab Rangoon Dip can be enjoyed warm or cold. Serve this yummy dip along with quality crackers or wontons for a tasty and fun-to-eat dish!

 - Another great sauce to use in this dip is Worcestershire or even a sweet and sour sauce.

-- If you love cheese, another great way to incorporate it is to sprinkle 1/4 to 1/2 cup of cheese over the dip before baking it.
+- If you love cheese, another great way to incorporate it is to sprinkle 1/4 cup of cheese over the dip before baking it.
 Monterey jack cheese compliments this crab dip well!

 Enjoy this easy Crab Dip with Wonton Chips at your next get together!

 If you enjoy this recipe for crab dip, please be sure to rate it 5 stars below!
 And print this off or save it to your recipes folder!

 - 12 oz lump crab meat (2 cans)

 - ½ cup mayonnaise